-The Date fields will not be available for selection if you have chosen Always as your item event recurrence.
+The Date fields are not available for selection if you have chosen Always as your item event recurrence.

 Applicable TimesBack to top

-If any of the items included in the event are configured with timeslots, they will be posted here in the drop-down menu.
+If any of the items included in the event are configured with timeslots, then they are posted here in the drop-down menu.

 Click on the + Add Specific Timeslots button and check off all the timeslots for which you wish the event to be applied to.

-You can select all timeslots, deselect all timeslots and remove times using the buttons provided.
+You can select all timeslots, deselect all timeslots, or remove times using the buttons provided.

 RulesBack to top